dynamic-dexteruk/Codex---ChatGPT---Workspace/library-app/README.md

 - Add CSV import/export: Convert between CSV and the JSON structure.
 - Add shelves per room: Add new fields, indexes, and filters; UI will adapt similarly to how rooms are handled.

-Scanning notes
+Lookup notes
-- Uses the browser’s BarcodeDetector API when available (Chrome/Edge desktop and most Android).
-If unavailable or camera permissions are denied, use manual ISBN entry.
+- Accepts ISBN-10 or ISBN-13/EAN-13.
+For books, EAN-13 typically starts with 978/979.
-- Lookup uses the public Open Library API at runtime from your browser.
+- Uses the public Open Library API at runtime from your browser.

 Notes
 - IndexedDB is available for `file://` in major browsers; if your browser blocks it, serve the folder with a simple local server (e.g., `python -m http.server` from the parent directory) and open `http://localhost:8000/library-app/`.